 Our Foundation serves non-profits in the communities where Bromelkamp Company employees live and work.
 The Foundation holds one grant cycle annually.
 After the application deadline each year, we invite current and prospective eGrant.net clients to be grant reviewers.
 They review a selection of proposals and make recommendations to the Bromelkamp Foundation Board.

-The focus of Bromelkamp Foundation’s grant making for 2017 is:
+The focus of Bromelkamp Foundation's 2018 grant award is literacy.

 The primary geographic focus will be those communities in which Bromelkamp Company employees reside: Minneapolis/St Paul (MN), Maple Grove & New Hope (MN), Bay County, Huntington Woods & Jackson (MI), Stark County (OH), Currituck County (NC), and the Bay Area (CA).